AleksiSaxlund/flashcard-website/README.md

 This excepts that decently up-to-date versions Poetry, PostgreSQL and Python are already installed on the machine.

 ### First time setup
-1. Run the command *poetry install on the terminal in the root folder
+1. Run the command *poetry install* on the terminal in the root folder
 2. Run the command *poetry shell* on the terminal in the root folder
 3. Create a `.env`-file which has the following arguments:
     1. DATABASE_URL=*your database url*
     2. SECRET_KEY=*your secret key*
 4. Run the `init_database.py` script to initialize the database.
+    - If the script does not work on your computer, you will have to manually load `schema.sql` into your database.

 ### Running the app